 - The journal has no article submission, processing, or publication charges.

-- All materials of the paper, — Manuscript + Figures + signed & scanned Copyright Transfer Agreement, which may be signed by all authors or corresponding one on their behalf, — should be submitted via e-mail with the title of the manuscript in the subject of e-mail and duplication within the text of the message.
+- All materials of the paper, — Manuscript + Figures + signed & scanned Copyright Transfer Agreement, which may be signed by all authors or corresponding one on their behalf, — should be submitted via e-mail with the title of the manuscript in the subject of e-mail and/or within the text of the message.
+Also, please provide in the email body text the authors profiles in the Google Scholar and Scopus.
 In case of need, a hard copy of the paper along with its electronic copy carrier might be submitted by the regular mail.

 The journal allows the author(s) to hold (retain) copyright (publishing rights) without restrictions.